Senforsce/orch8rion/CONTRIBUTING.md

 ### License

-Orchestrion is licensed under the [`Apache-2.0` license](/LICENSE).
+Orch8rion is licensed under the [`Apache-2.0` license](/LICENSE).
 By sumitting a PR to this repository, you are making the contribution under the terms of the [`Apache-2.0` license](/LICENSE), and that you are authorized to do so.

 All files in this repository must include the appropriate `Apache-2.0` license header: